 What tests do they do?
 When is email considered spam?

 Apache Spam Assassin uses sophisticated algorithms, including Bayesian spam filtering and does hundreds of tests on mail.
 You can take a look at the entire list here.
-When email is filtered through these tests, a score is compiled that determines the likelihood that the email is spam or not based on whether that email is testing positive for certain criteria.
+When an email is filtered through these tests, a score is compiled that determines the likelihood that the email is spam or not based on whether that email is testing positive for certain criteria.
 Simply put, the higher the score, the more likely the mail is spam (or will be filtered as spam, even if it's not).

 What do the tests mean?
 How do I fix my email?